Rishi Sunak seeks thawed relations at UK-Ireland summit

 That has left Northern Ireland facing an unwanted new election — though the U.K. government on Wednesday postponed calling one for several weeks in the hope a political solution can be found.

-In the absence of a government, civil servants will represent Northern Ireland at the council's meeting.
+In the absence of a government, civil servants are representing Northern Ireland at the two-day meeting in Blackpool, a seaside resort town in northwest England.

-Sunak said he was determined “to see power sharing restored as soon as possible,” but it’s unclear where a breakthrough could come from.
-Despite the improved tone in talks, Britain and the EU have failed to bridge their differences over the border checks.
+Britain and the EU have so far failed to bridge their differences over the border checks.
+But after meeting Irish Prime Minister Micheál Martin, Sunak said that with “goodwill and pragmatism” a solution could be found.

-Both Sturgeon, who is from the pro-independence Scottish National Party, and Labour Party politician Drakeford oppose many of the economic decisions made by the Conservative government in London.
+Despite the improved relations, both Sturgeon and Labour Party politician Drakeford oppose many of the economic decisions made by the Conservative government in London.
 More friction is likely after Sunak’s government unveils a package of tax increases and spending cuts on Nov.
 17 as it tries to shore up a crumbling economy.

 Britain’s economy, already under pressure from Russia’s invasion of Ukraine, the pandemic and the fallout from Brexit, took a nosedive when Truss announced a huge package of unfunded tax cuts on Sept.
 23. The move alarmed financial markets, sent the pound to a record low against the dollar and forced the Bank of England to step in to stop the crisis spreading.